 Pipedream: Micro Wind Turbine

-Our friends at Digital Trends wrote about this really great prototype over the summer.
+Our friends at Digital Trends wrote about this really great prototype earlier this year.
 It was so cool, we thought it was worth mentioning again.
 At less than two pounds, it’s a portable turbine that generates and stores it’s own power.
 It can generate up to five watts with constant 11 mph winds.
-For now, it’s still in concept form created by École Cantonale d’Art Lausanne design student Nils Ferber, but we’re hoping that a company or investor gives it the green light soon.
+For now, it’s still in concept form (it was created by École Cantonale d’Art Lausanne design student Nils Ferber), but we’re hoping that a company or investor gives it the green light soon.